microsoft/Pyjion/README.md

 which means they translate Python code into equivalent C++ code.
 Being a JIT, Pyjion is not a transpiler.

-### Are you going to support OS X and/or Linux?
-Yes!
-Goals #1 and #3 are entirely platform-agnostic while goal #2 of using CoreCLR as a JIT compiler is not an impedence to supporting OS X or Linux as it already supports the major OSs.
-The only reason Pyjion doesn't directly support Linux or OS X is entirely momentum/laziness: since the work is being driven by Microsoft employees, it simply meant it was easier to get going on Windows.

 ### Will this ever ship with CPython?
 Goal #1 is explicitly to add a C API to CPython to support JIT compilers.
 There